shoui520/shoui520.github.io/docs/routine.md

 This is assuming your pace stays at 10 minutes per page though!

 Your pace can increase the more you get used to reading Yotsubato.

+**Q: Am I looking up every word in the manga or am I using a dice to decide?**

+A: I want you to look up everything you can.

+It is going to be really tough.

+**Q: I don't understand the sentences!**

+Don't worry if you don't understand sentences.

+You don't understand them because they aren't i+1.
+(Only 1 component of the sentence that you aren't already quite comfortable with)

+With more reading, more i+1 opportunities arise.

+And when you read, look up, and understand i+1 sentences, your Japanese comprehension level increases.

+And with enough reading, you'll be able to go back to those difficult sentences and understand them at least a little better.
+In other words, you'll only learn to understand sentences with more reading!!!

 ### Important!
 Learning how to read for long hours and making it enjoyable.
 #### Timeboxing